Support Resources for Parents and Caregivers

 PA’s Statewide Adoption & Permanency Network (SWAN)

 The Statewide Adoption and Permanency Network (SWAN) is a partnership among the Department of Human Services (DHS), the Pennsylvania Adoption Exchange, public and private adoption agencies, organizations, advocates, judges, the legal community, and foster and adoptive parents.
-SWAM offers post-adoption services such as case advocacy to ensure families receive access to services, support groups, and respite to provide families with planned breaks.
-Families self-refer for SWAN Post-Permanency Services by calling the SWAN Helpline at 1-800-585-7926.
+SWAN provides post-adoption services like case advocacy to help families access services, support groups, and planned breaks through respite care.
+Families self-refer to SWAN Post-Permanency Services by calling the SWAN Helpline at 1-800-585-7926.
 Learn more on the SWAN website.

 For Kinship Caregivers